Back To Search Results

 Muscles

-Like other blood vessels, arterioles contain only smooth muscle cells in their middle coat, along with other connective tissues, including elastic tissue.
+Like other blood vessels, arterioles contain only smooth muscle cells in their middle coat and other connective tissues, including elastic tissue.
 Smooth muscle cells are the most abundant component of the tunica media of an arteriole.[34]
-They are spindle-shaped and transversally arranged to the long axis of the vessel, having a luminal side facing toward the internal elastic lamina and an abluminal side facing toward the adventitia.
+They are spindle-shaped and transversally arranged to the vessel's long axis, with a luminal side facing toward the internal elastic lamina and an abluminal side facing toward the adventitia.
 The primary function of these smooth muscle cells is to control arteriolar lumen diameter by their contraction or relaxation processes.
-Although they have the unique ability to detect and respond to mechanical forces under physiological conditions, arteriolar smooth muscle cells display a partial contraction to exert tone.[10][35]
+Although they can detect and respond to mechanical forces under physiological conditions, arteriolar smooth muscle cells display a partial contraction to exert tone.[10][35]

 Clinical Significance